makerdao/governance-manual/delegation/delegates-code.md

 ## End of Delegation

-Delegates should communicate their intention to stop being a delegate at least a month in advance to allow any MKR holders delegating to them an opportunity to move their MKR to another delegate.
+Delegates should communicate their intention to stop being a delegate at least a month in advance.
+This will allow any MKR holders delegating to them an opportunity to move their MKR to another delegate.